massoncheg/forgejo-docs/docs/contributor/development-environment.md

 (add-hook 'go-mode-hook #'eglot-format-buffer-before-save)
 ```

-As additional quality of life inprovements, you might consider installing [company](https://company-mode.github.io/), [flycheck](https://www.flycheck.org/en/latest/) and/or [magit](https://magit.vc/).
+As additional quality of life improvements, you might consider installing [company](https://company-mode.github.io/), [flycheck](https://www.flycheck.org/en/latest/) and/or [magit](https://magit.vc/).
 Consider the package website for a complete explanation and installation instructions.

 <details>
 <summary> Here is an init example if you just want to use all three packages </summary>